With Medijump you can browse 84 facilities offering different types of Oncology procedures in Thailand.

 Chulabhorn Hospital, can be found in Don Mueang, Bangkok, Thailand and offers its patients Cervical Cancer Treatment procedures as well as 15 other procedures, across 11 different procedure categories.
 At present, there is no pricing information for Cervical Cancer Treatment procedures at Chulabhorn Hospital.
 The pricing information is quite specialised, so it's only available on request, and the average price is around ฿1,923,690.
 A small team of medical professionals undertake all procedures at the Hospital, with 2 in total, and Chulabhorn Hospital is not accredited by any recognised accreditations institutions.

-Chulalongkorn Hospital, can be found in Pathum Wan, Bangkok, Thailand and offers its patients Colon/Bowel Cancer Treatment procedures as well as 16 other procedures, across 10 different procedure categories.
-At present, there is no pricing information for Colon/Bowel Cancer Treatment procedures at Chulalongkorn Hospital.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Hospital, with 7 in total, and Chulalongkorn Hospital is not accredited by any recognised accreditations institutions.
+Chulalongkorn Hospital, located in Pathum Wan, Bangkok, Thailand offers patients Colon/Bowel Cancer Treatment procedures among its total of 16 available procedures, across 10 different specialties.
+Currently, there's no pricing information for Colon/Bowel Cancer Treatment procedures at Chulalongkorn Hospital, as all prices are available on request only.
+There are many specialists available at the Hospital, with 7 in total, and they are not accredited by any recognized accreditations institutes

 The cancer screening process at Ekachai Hospital was seamless.
 The staff was knowledgeable and made me feel at ease throughout the entire experience.